-Foreign Economy Risk - The economies of certain foreign markets may not compare favorably with the economy of the U.S. with respect to such issues as growth of gross national product, reinvestment of capital, resources and balance of payments position.
-Certain foreign economies rely heavily on particular industries or foreign capital and are more vulnerable to diplomatic developments, the imposition of economic sanctions against a particular country or countries, changes in international trading patterns, trade barriers and other protectionist or retaliatory measures.
-Investments in foreign markets may also be adversely affected by governmental actions such as the imposition of capital controls, nationalization of companies or industries, expropriation of assets or the imposition of punitive taxes.
-In addition, the governments of certain countries may prohibit or impose substantial restrictions on foreign investments in their capital markets or in certain industries.
+Foreign Economy Risk - The economies of certain foreign markets may not compare favorably with the economy of the U.S. with respect to such factors as growth of gross national product, reinvestment of capital, resources, and balance of payments position.
+Certain foreign economies rely heavily on particular industries or foreign capital and are more vulnerable to diplomatic developments, the imposition of economic sanctions against a particular country or countries, changes in international trading patterns, trade barriers, and other protectionist or retaliatory measures.
+Investments in foreign markets can also be adversely affected by governmental actions such as the imposition of capital controls, nationalization of companies or industries, expropriation of assets, or the imposition of punitive taxes.
+In addition, the governments of certain countries can prohibit or impose substantial restrictions on foreign investments in their capital markets or in certain industries.
 Any of these actions could severely affect securities prices or impair Confluence's ability to purchase or sell Foreign Securities.
-Other potential foreign market risks include foreign exchange controls, difficulties in pricing securities, difficulties in enforcing legal judgments in foreign courts and political and social instability.
-Diplomatic and political developments, including rapid and adverse political changes, social instability, regional conflicts, terrorism and war, could affect the economies, industries and securities and currency markets, and the value of Foreign Securities.
+Other potential foreign market risks include foreign exchange controls, difficulties in pricing securities, difficulties in enforcing legal judgments in foreign courts, and political and social instability.
+Diplomatic and political developments, including rapid and adverse political changes, social instability, regional conflicts, terrorism, and war, could affect the economies, industries, securities and currency markets, and the value of Foreign Securities.
+U.S.-based custodians can stop trading a foreign-based company's securities listed in the U.S. as part of a wider action against a country or company.
 These factors are extremely difficult, if not impossible, to predict and to incorporate in the management of International Equity and Global Equity strategies.

-Governmental Supervision and Regulation/Accounting Standards - Many foreign governments do not supervise and regulate capital markets, brokers and the sale of securities to the same extent as such regulations exist in the U.S. They also may not have laws to protect investors that are comparable to U.S. securities laws.
+Governmental Supervision and Regulation/Accounting Standards - Many foreign governments do not supervise and regulate capital markets, brokers, and the sale of securities to the same extent as such regulations exist in the United States.
+They also may not have laws to protect investors that are comparable to U.S. securities laws.
 For example, some foreign countries may have no laws or rules against insider trading.
 Insider trading occurs when a person buys or sells a company's securities based on material, non-public information about that company.
 In addition, some countries have legal systems that make it difficult to vote proxies, exercise shareholder rights, and pursue legal remedies with respect to its foreign investments.
-Accounting standards in other countries are not necessarily the same as in the U.S. If the accounting standards in another country do not require as much detail as U.S. accounting standards, it may be harder for Confluence to completely and accurately determine a company's financial condition.
-In addition, dividend and interest income on Foreign Securities may be subject to withholding and other foreign taxes, which may adversely affect the return on such investments.
+Accounting standards in other countries are not necessarily the same as in the United States.
+If the accounting standards in another country do not require as much detail as U.S. accounting standards, it can be harder for Confluence to completely and accurately determine a company's financial condition.
+In addition, dividend and interest income on Foreign Securities may be subject to withholding and other foreign taxes, which can adversely affect the return on such investments.